 Some comments on the guide:

-To secure Elasticsearch should have added the at least the following settings to the Elasticsearch configuration file
+- To secure Elasticsearch you should have added at least the following settings to the Elasticsearch configuration file

 elasticsearch.ymlin the config folder of your Elasticsearch distribution (please adjust the values):